All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 is to put all your socks

-in a Protective mesh
+in a Protective zip-up

 Front-loading